 Advanced Placements (AP)

 Advanced Placement is a programme that allows students to take college-level courses whilst still in High School.
-About 40 courses are offered and these are scored 1 to 5 (5 being the highest).
+About 40 courses are offered and these are scored 1-5 (5 being the highest).
 Students who score 3, 4 or 5, can request college credits for the class.
 Many colleges accept AP classes as additional points towards your GPA.
-For highly selective schools, such as Ivy League schools, it’s common for accepted applicants to have taken between 7 and 12 AP classes throughout high school.
-The average student will take about 5 AP courses.
+For highly selective schools, such as Ivy League schools, it’s common for accepted applicants to have taken between 7-12 AP classes throughout high school.
+The average student will take about five AP courses.

 International Baccalaureate (IB)